Help your child, grandchild or dependent secure their first home with a Guarantor Mortgage in Scotland.

 Similarly, some lenders offer a specialised guarantor mortgage for those looking to buy.
 The guarantor will be required to offer their savings or property as collateral against the loan and be liable for the mortgage repayments should the borrower not meet them.

-This arrangement can help people get on the property ladder and allow them to potentially borrow more than they would be accepted for alone.
+This guarantor mortgage arrangement in Scotland can help people get on the property ladder and allow them to potentially borrow more than they would be accepted for alone.
 If the homeowner keeps up with the mortgage payments, the guarantor will not be required to do or pay anything.

 However, the guarantor must be prepared to take on the financial burden should something go wrong.

-Guarantor mortgages can be a blessing for those who might struggle to buy a home by themselves.
+Guarantor mortgages in Scotland can be a blessing for those who might struggle to buy a home by themselves.
 They are particularly helpful for young people and first-time buyers.

 This mortgage might suit you if: